Let's Meet John

 "To what extent can quantitative analysis of social media sentiment and engagement metrics explain variations in voter behaviour during the 2024 US elections?"

-Notice how it's specific, analytical ("to what extent"), researchable with available data, and connects to his subjects (Maths + Psychology).
+Notice how it's specific, analytical ("to what extent"), researchable with publicly available data, and connects directly to his subjects (Maths AI + Psychology).

 Specific

-Answerable in 4,000 words.
+Answerable within 4,000 words.
 If your RQ could be a PhD thesis, it's too broad.
+Narrowness is not a weakness — it's precision.

 Analytical

 Favours "to what extent" or "how" over "what."
-Allows for analysis, not just description.
+Allows for evaluation and argument, not just description of facts.

 Researchable

-You can actually find data and sources to answer it.
-No dead-end topics.
+You can actually find data, evidence, and sources to answer it.
+No dead-end topics where the data simply doesn't exist.

 Original

-Room to present original analysis or findings — not just a summary of existing work.
+Leaves room to present original analysis — not just a summary of existing work.
+You should be saying something, not just reporting what others have said.

 Weak vs. Strong Research Questions